GVSU-CIS371/gvsu-cis371.github.io/_sources/quizzes/2-answer.md

    :align: center
    ```

-   Using the HTML provided below, apply CSS and the CSS Grid layout to replicate the design shown in the image above.
-To verify your solution, use the online platform CodePen at [https://codepen.io/Yong-Zhuang/pen/XWoqgVK](https://codepen.io/Yong-Zhuang/pen/XWoqgVK).
+   Given the HTML below, use CSS and the CSS Grid layout to recreate the design depicted in the image above.

    ```html
    <body>